infinitymeme/mc-plugins-ap-java/README.md

 Note that these instructions are for Windows devices only.
 Minecraft servers cannot be run on macOS.

 ## Downloading the Main Repository
 Download this entire repository by clicking on the green "Clone or Download" button and "Download ZIP".
+Once it downloads, right click on the zip file and click "Extract All".
+Extract it to somewhere you'll remember it, we'll be needing its files later.

 ![Download the Repository](https://github.com/ferisril000/mc-plugins-ap-java/blob/images/cap01.png?raw=true)